I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wdi/nc-dot11wdi-ndis-wdi-tx-release-frames-ind.md

 <p>This indication is only allowed when <b>TargetPriorityQueueing</b> is false.</p>

-<p>The TxMgr may return a list of <a href="https://msdn.microsoft.com/library/windows/hardware/ff568388">NET_BUFFER_LIST</a> that exceed the limit of the number of frames or frame cost.
-This only happens if the frames are being requeued after being send completed with status of Postponed and with identical sequence number, which indicates they were originally transmitted as part of a single A-MSDU.</p>

-<p>if one of the specified queues is paused with <b>WDI_TX_PAUSE_REASON_PS</b>, the TAL/Target does not issue this indication until it has received a <a href="..\dot11wdi\nc-dot11wdi-miniport-wdi-tx-tal-queue-in-order.md">MiniportWdiTxTalQueueInOrder</a> indication for that queue.</p>

-<p>This indication is only allowed when <b>TargetPriorityQueueing</b> is false.</p>

-<p>The TxMgr may return a list of <a href="https://msdn.microsoft.com/library/windows/hardware/ff568388">NET_BUFFER_LIST</a> that exceed the limit of the number of frames or frame cost.
+<p>The TxMgr may return a list of <a href="..\ndis\ns-ndis--net-buffer-list.md">NET_BUFFER_LIST</a> that exceed the limit of the number of frames or frame cost.
 This only happens if the frames are being requeued after being send completed with status of Postponed and with identical sequence number, which indicates they were originally transmitted as part of a single A-MSDU.</p>

 ## -requirements
 <table>